PennyLaneAI/pennylane-lightning-gpu/doc/devices.rst

     params = comm.bcast(params, root=0)
     jac = qml.jacobian(circuit_adj)(params)

-If users aim to handle larger system with limited hardware resources, the memory-optimized adjoint method with MPI support is more appropriate.
+If users aim to handle larger system sizes with limited hardware resources, the memory-optimized adjoint method with MPI support is more appropriate.
 The memory-optimized adjoint method with MPI support employs a single ``bra`` object that is reused for all observables.
 This approach results in a notable reduction in the required GPU memory when dealing with a large number of observables.
 However, it's important to note that the reduction in memory requirement may come at the expense of slower execution due to the multiple ``ket`` updates per gate operation.

 To enable the memory-optimized adjoint method wiht MPI support, ``batch_obs`` should be set as ``True`` and the workflow follows: